munificent/craftinginterpreters/book/classes.md

 JavaScript use sophisticated optimizations like "[hidden classes][]" to avoid that overhead.

-Interestingly, many of the optimizations invented to make highly dynamic languages fast rest on the observation that -- even in those languages -- most code is fairly static in terms of the types of objects it works with and their shapes.
+Paradoxically, many of the optimizations invented to make dynamic languages fast rest on the observation that -- even in those languages -- most code is fairly static in terms of the types of objects it works with and their fields.

 [hidden classes]: http://richardartoul.github.io/jekyll/update/2015/04/26/hidden-classes.html